-The Resonate Health CMM 65th Annual AC Tournament Thursday 7th to Sunday 10th March 2024 at 8:30am
+The Resonate Health CMM 66th Annual AC Tournament

-Manager Malcolm Cawley Ph: 027 681 5204 Email: mbacawley@gmail.com Venue Croquet Mt Maunganui, 45 Kawaka Street, Mt Maunganui Referee Jim Gilligan Entries , , ebruary 2024.
-May ap and event entere be emailed or phoned to the Manager ed.
-Entry Fees Singles and Doubles- \$20.00 per player.
-Fees are payable on arrival and are inclusive of clubhouse fees.
-Catering Refreshments will be available.
-Lunche es can be ordered.
+Thursday 6th to Sunday 9th March 2025 at 8:30am

+Manager Malcolm Cawley

+027 681 5204 mbacawley@gmail.com

+Venue Croquet Mount Maunganui

+Mt Green Sports Centre, 45 Kawaka Street, Mount Maunganui

+Entries to the Manager by email or phone with name, handicap and event entered, by Thursday 27th February 2025

+Entry fees Singles and Doubles: \$20.00 per player

+Payment Fees are payable on arrival.

-- 1. Ordinary Handicap Doubles - 2.
-Advanced Singles (Championship)
+1. Ordinary Handicap Doubles commences on Thursday.

+2. Advanced Singles (Championship)

-- 1. Event 1 will commence on Thursday 7th March. - 2.
-Method of play will be Round Robin section play, with the intention of giving every player the maximum playing time possible. - 3.
-Divisions will be decided on the entries.
-In the event of a tie in a division, the winner will be determined by the American method. - 4.
-Players in Event 2 need to be prepared to play three games in a day if required. - 5.
-All games will be 21⁄2 hrs with Law 61 applying.
-Games may be double-banked if considered necessary. - 6.
-In the event of fewer than four entries in an event, that event will be cancelled. - 7.
-Entries may be limited. - 8.
-Hoops will be set to a nominal $3^{11}/{16}$ " with a $1/{32}$ " upper tolerance, $1/{64}$ th downward. - 9.
+- 1. Method of play will be Round Robin section play, with the intention of giving every player the maximum playing time possible. - Divisions will be decided on the entries.
+In the event of a tie in a division, the winner will be determined by the American method. - 3.
+Players in Event 2 need to be prepared to play three games in a day if required. - All games will be 21⁄2 hrs with Law 61 applying.
+Games may be double-banked if considered necessary. - 5.
+In the event of fewer than four entries in an event, that event will be cancelled. - 6.
+Entries may be limited. - 7.
+Hoops will be set to a nominal $3^{11}/{16}$ " with a $1/{32}$ " upper tolerance, 1/64th downward. - 8.
 Billets may be available.